mbaze/bzpack/README.md

 (255 indicates the end of stream).
 * `1`, `E1` – If following a literal, copy `E1` bytes from the most recent offset.

-The format employs an experimental exhaustive parser designed to produce globally optimal results.
+The format uses an experimental exhaustive parser that, in theory, achieves a globally optimal encoding cost.
 However, compression may take even several minutes when the block size approaches or exceeds 8 kilobytes.

 ### UE2

 The UE2 format encodes literals on a per-byte basis, using 1-bit flag for each byte.
-If the flag is not set, it indicates a match of length *E2* combined with plain 8-bit offset.
+If the flag is not set, it indicates a match of length `E2` combined with plain 8-bit offset.

 * `1`, `bbbbbbbb` – Copy byte `bbbbbbbb` to the output.
 * `0`, `E2`, `ffffffff` – Copy `E2` bytes from an offset of `ffffffff`, relative to the current output position.